aesalazar/AsteroidsWasm/readme.md

 ## OOUI Notes

+Currently, the OOUI is not building properly.
+That is, it builds but logs errors as warnings but they are actually fatal and the project will not run.
+This is because of the async-await pattern and the need to reference `Task` types.
+Seems there are still some issues with Mono and type mapping they are working on.
+Hopefully, that will be in the next release.

-To run the OOUI application, it requires some command line (VS could probably be configured somehow but CLI seems easier).
+To run the OOUI application, when working, it requires some command line (VS could probably be configured somehow but CLI seems easier).
 For this project, run the following in the Asteroids.Ooui folder to build it:

 `dotnet build`